Morihei Ueshiba (1883 – 1969) ‘O Sensei’ (“Great Teacher”)

 H W Foster 7th dan Technical Director Institute of Aikido (8th May 1927-2011).

 Sensei Foster was introduced to Aikido whilst taking his son to a judo class at the Hut dojo late in 1956.
 Whilst watching Abbe Sensei and his first two students, Ken and David Williams practising, something about the grace and power of the movement struck a chord within him, and he soon joined this small core of ‘original” Abbe students that were to be the source of much UK Aikido for years to come.

 Sensei Foster began his aikido training some time towards the end of 1956 / beginning of 1957 at the Hut Dojo, near Heathrow.
 He was awarded 1st Dan by Kenshiro Abbe Sensei in 1960, and 2nd Dan by Mutsuharu Nakazono Sensei in 1962, one of the oldest Hombu grading certificates in the UK.
 He was awarded 3rd Dan by Masamichi Noro Sensei in 1969.

 On 26th August 2009 at The Hut dojo, our Technical Director Mr. H. Foster (7th Dan IA) was recognised for his commitment and achievements in Aikido with the award of 6th Dan in the International BiranKai by TK Chiba Shihan.
-Sadly Sensei Foster passed away in February of this year, aged 83.
-He will be greatly missed by us all.
+Sadly Sensei Foster passed away in February 2011, aged 83.
+A huge loss to the worldwide Aikido community – he will be greatly missed by us all.

-Mainly focusing upon teaching beginners and bringing newcomers into the art, and to help newcomers clarify the myriad of techniques and technical terms used, “Aikido – A Beginner’s Guide” was published in July 2003 and the accompanying DVD “Aikido – The First Steps” was release in 2005.
+Mainly focusing upon teaching beginners and trying to bring new people into the art, and to help newcomers clarify the myriad of techniques and technical terms used in our art, “Aikido – A Beginner’s Guide” was published in July 2003, and the accompanying DVD “Aikido – The First Steps” in 2005.